Types of Financial Aid

 - Currently enrolled in at least 6 credit hours

 - Completed a FASFA application for the current academic year

 - Minimum 2.0 GPA

-- Federal Work Study Award through Financial Aid
+- Work study award approved through the Financial Aid Office

 - Participation in two (2) Student Employment Professional Development trainings per semester

 If you are not sure if you have received or are eligible for a work-study award, please contact Human Resources at 517.796.8468.